txthinking/brook/programmable/modules/readme.md

 ## ipio or openwrt

-If you are using opio or openwrt, you can combine multiple modules into a complete script in the following way.
+If you are using ipio or openwrt, you can combine multiple modules into a complete script in the following way.
 For example:

 ```
 cat _header.tengo > my.tengo